 Born in the open ocean, millions of crab larvae drift into the bay.
 The larvae grow into young crabs in food-rich shoreline areas such as the waters off Crissy Field.
 Because these orange crabs with white claws don’t reach maturity until long after returning to the ocean, it is illegal to trap them in the bay.

-Crissy Field began as a marsh and seasonal home of Ohlone Indians, and later hosted Spanish and Mexican ships, a Grand Prix raceway, an historic army airfield, and a U.S. Coast Guard station.
+Crissy Field is located on an ancient salt marsh and estuary as well as on the unceded ancestral lands of the Ramaytush Ohlone, the original peoples of the San Francisco Peninsula.
+Later the park site hosted Spanish and Mexican ships, a Grand Prix raceway, an historic army airfield, and a U.S. Coast Guard station.

 Crissy Historic Airfield